Kevin01001100/IT-Help-Desk-Ticketing-System-Lab/environment/active-directory-structure.md

 This document describes the Active Directory structure used in the IT Help Desk Ticketing System Lab.

-The directory structure is designed to simulate a simplified enterprise environment where users, computers, and access permissions are managed centrally through Active Directory.
+The directory structure simulates a simplified enterprise environment where users, computers, and access permissions are managed centrally through Active Directory.

 The structure supports common IT support tasks including: